busy-web/cli/README.md

 Contributions are welcome.
 1. Fork the repo and make the desired changes.
-2. run `yarn run docs` to regenerate readme file.
+2. `yarn run docs` to regenerate readme file.
 3. Then submit a PR request for review.